 True confessions: I have to admit that I’ve not slowed down any, even though I’ve known for awhile that I need to.
 This morning a friend was upset about something and sent me a Facebook message, and all I could do was give a quick answer; not what she really needed at all.
 She was a dear enough friend to call me on it and say, “Hey, I need your support here and I’m not getting it!”
 Praise God for friends like that, by the way.
 I was able to take a breath, ask the Lord for wisdom, call her on the phone and start over.

 The truth is, I’m still running at the speed of light, spinning plates as I go.
 It would be comical, I suppose, if I had the energy to laugh, which I don’t.
-Between schooling, writing, managing, designing, cooking, laundry, Latin, tutoring, emailing, counseling, hospitality-ing, and helping … I feel like all I’ve done is open veins for the past several weeks and am pretty drained right now.
+Between schooling, writing, managing, designing, cooking, laundry, Latin, tutoring, emailing, counseling, hospitality-ing, and helping … I feel like all I’ve done is open veins for the past several weeks and am pretty drained right now, I’m even thinking on getting supplements for this I found at this patriot power greens review.
 Thank the Lord for His faithfulness and that He’s speaking to me through His Word or I’d be in big trouble.
 For now, it’s just little trouble.
 I think.

 But I’m smart enough to know this pace can’t (and shouldn’t) be maintained.
 A car driven at high speed for a long time on winding roads with breakneck curves through a desert needs some serious TLC once in awhile.
 Stress isn’t always a bad thing.
 But it is often a signal to us that something’s out of whack in our lives.
 The world seems desperate to convince us that we are supposed to be living these lives of constant action, constant production, constant consumption.
 It’s exhausting, isn’t it?